Tommy-Xin/Tommy-Xin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, MIT, 2029 (expected)
+* Ph.D in Artificial Intelligence, MIT, 2029 (expected)
-* M.S. in Hong Kong, The University of Hong Kong, 2025
+* M.S. in Statistics, The University of Hong Kong, 2025
-* B.S. in Changchun, Jilin University, 2024
+* B.S. in Data Science and Big Data Technology, Jilin University, 2024

 Work experience
 ======